ShadowNiakris/bash-tasks-essentials/README.md

 ### Version

-Add a flag to upload your script version:
+Add a flag to get your script version:

 ```bash
 user@laptop:~$ ./transfer.sh -v